erikstacy/Notes/github.md

 - index.html
 	- This will be the defualt page when you go to the url

+## Resolving Merge Conflicts

+- When two people make a change to the same line, a conflict happens
+- We can pick which line gets to actually be added
+- Could leave this up to the contributor that caused the conflict, or resolve it yourself
+- Once the conflict is resolved, we can merge the pull request

 ### Author and Contributors

 An author is the person who wrote an article, a contributor is everybody else who made modifications or extensions.